JohnboyJovi/study-framework-wiki/EyeTracking.md

 To add eye tracking you have to add the ``SRanipal`` plugin to your project it can be downloaded as part of the SDK [here](https://developer-express.vive.com/resources/vive-sense/eye-and-facial-tracking-sdk/download/latest/) (HTC Vive account required)\
 :warning: Make sure that the ``Plugins/SRanipal/Binaries`` folder is commited to your project.
 In case it is ignored by default do ``git add -f Plugins/SRanipal/Binaries``

+Furthermore ``Vive SRAnipal`` needs to be installed.
+Currently this can be done via Steam installing ``Vive Console``.
+I had problems starting calibration, since the firmware seemed not to be updated, starting ``Tobii Pro Lab`` automatically started a firmware update.

 Also in your project you have to have the ``SRanpial`` plugin activated in the .uproject file
 ```
 "Plugins": [